 While physics would be beneficial for your understanding of some course content and completion of scenario-based math problems, it is not a requirement.
-Previous students were quite successful in the course without physics, but it does make some aspects of the course and Summer Academy easier.
+Previous students were quite successful in the course without physics, but it does make some aspects of the course and Summer Academy easier to conceptualize.

 This answer truly depends on how much time you want to invest in the course.
 On average, past participants reported spending an average of 10 hours on the assignments that are contained within each course module.
 Think of these modules like units of study.
-Module assignments are due every two weeks by Saturday night at 11:55 PM (EST).
+You have three weeks to submit Module 1 and Module 2, and the subsequent module assignments are due every two weeks by Sunday night at 11:55 PM (EST).
 The more you want to read and explore links and resources provided within the course as a supplement to the basic course content, the more time you will spend on the course every two weeks.

 This truly depends on the decision of your school/division.
-In the summer, after grades are submitted, we send grade confirmation to your schools.
-We work directly with your schools, once they contact us, on helping you to receive high school credit.
-But receiving college credit is more beneficial to your future college career as it shows commitment to a path of study as a high school student.
+We can work directly with your schools if they contact our office on helping you to receive high school credit.
+We cannot guarantee any success with this process for any individual student.
+Receiving college credit is more beneficial to your future college career as it shows commitment to a path of study as a high school student.

-Yes, upon successful completion of the VASTS online course, you can receive two college credits in Intro to Engineering (MEC 100) from Thomas Nelson Community College (TNCC).
+Yes, upon successful completion of the VASTS online course, you can receive three college credits in Special Topics in Engineering (MEC 195) from Thomas Nelson Community College (TNCC).
 It is up to the college that you attend in two years as to whether they want to accept the credits.
-If you attend the Summer Academy and successfully complete the course, you will receive two college credits in Cooperative Education in Mechanical Engineering (MEC 297) from TNCC.
+If you attend the Summer Academy and successfully complete the course, you will receive two college credits in Introduction to Mechanical Engineering Technology (MEC 100) from TNCC.

 Students chosen for the program will be provided a log-in to the VASTS Online Course “Moodle” site.
 Through this system, students will have access to the lesson material and can submit assignments in the file formats requested in each specific assignment.
 The following formats are required for various assignments throughout the Online Course: Microsoft Word document (*.doc or *.docx), Microsoft Excel spreadsheet (*.xls or *.xlsx), JPEG Image (*.jpg or *.jpeg).
 Submissions in Adobe PDF file format are usually acceptable in place of Documents or Images, but not for spreadsheets.